forker-25/ArgOS/README.md

 To build the OS:

-1. Use the provided `build.sh` script — it compiles everything into a single `.img` disk image.
+1. Use the provided `build.sh` script — it compiles everything into a single `.img` disk image(argument no/yes to build C code or no).
 2. The final image will be located in the `/releases/` directory.

 ### Requirements